Evolution of networks with multiple junctions: Introduction

-The existence problem of a curvature flow for a regular network with only one $3$--point (called a {\em triod}) was first considered by L.~Bronsard and F.~Reitich in~\cite{bronsard}, where they proved the local existence of the flow and by D.~Kinderlehrer and C.~Liu in~\cite{kinderliu}, who showed the global existence and convergence of a smooth solution if the initial regular triod is sufficiently close to a minimal (Steiner) configuration.
-An analogous result for networks with Neumann boundary conditions was established by H.~Garcke, Y.~Kohsaka and D.~Sev{\v{c}}ovi{\v{c}} in~\cite{garkoh}.
+The existence problem of a curvature flow for a regular network with only one $3$--point and fixed end--points, called {\em triod} (see Definition~\ref{triod}), was first considered by L.~Bronsard and F.~Reitich in~\cite{bronsard}.
+To be precise, they consider as initial datum any regular $C^{2+2\alpha}$ triod satisfying some compatibility conditions at the triple junctions and show short--time existence and uniqueness in the parabolic class $C^{2+2\alpha,1+\alpha}$.
+In~\cite{kinderliu} D.~Kinderlehrer and C.~Liu proved the global existence and convergence of a smooth solution if the initial regular triod is sufficiently close to a minimal (Steiner) configuration.